-When to Submit a Medicare Enrollment Application
+Find Out When to Submit a Medicare Enrollment Application

-However, you may be eligible for a special Medicare enrollment period if you did not apply during your initial enrollment period.
-You can sign up for Medicare during a special enrollment period (SEP) if you had a medical insurance coverage through your or your spouse’s employment when you were first eligible.
-You will only be eligible for an SEP if you were covered by a group health insurance plan.
-The SEP is an eight-month period begins the month after the employment or insurance coverage ends.
-If you meet the requirements for a special enrollment period for Medicare, then you will not be penalized for late enrollment.
+However, if you did not apply during your initial enrollment period you may be eligible for a special Medicare enrollment period.
+You can sign up for Medicare during a special enrollment period (SEP) if you had medical insurance coverage through your or your spouse’s employment when you were first eligible.
+You will only be eligible for a SEP if you were covered by a group health insurance plan.
+The SEP is an eight-month period that starts the month after the employment or insurance coverage ends.
+If you meet the requirements for a special enrollment period for Medicare, then you will not be penalized for enrolling late.

 What happens if you submit a Medicare health insurance application late?

-Documentation Required as Part of the Medicare Health Insurance Application
+Learn About the Documentation Required as Part of the Medicare Health Insurance Application

-How to Apply for Medicare Online
+Find Out How to Apply for Medicare Online

 - Saving time by avoiding trips to the Social Security Administration office

-- The ability to start and stop your application as well as make corrections prior to submission
+- Being able to start and stop your application and to make corrections before turning it in

-How to Enroll in Medicare in Person
+discover How to Enroll in Medicare in Person

-Other Ways to Enroll in Medicare
+Learn Other Ways to Enroll in Medicare